restarone/comfortable-mexican-sofa-docs/HowTo:-Upgrade-CMS-From-1.12-to-2.0.md

 end
 ```
 The Rake task invoked is discussed below (under Updating Tags).
 There is at least one other column (`comfy_cms_files.block_id`) that is no longer used by Comfy but that may be useful during migration.

+Note that the migration above leaves the `comfy_cms_files.file_file_name` column in place but allows nulls; this allows for using that value during migration to Active Storage.
+Removing the column after migration is probably a good idea.

 ## Other code changes
 While I'm sure there are more code changes than I've noted, these required changes to our code: